woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-categories-report.md

 - `Category`
 - `Products`

-Both links opens the Single Category report listing the products sold within that category.
+Both links opens the Single category report listing the products sold within that category.

-Three of the Single Category report columns contain clickable entries:
+Three of the Single category report columns contain clickable entries:

 - `Product` link opens the Products report for that product
 - `Orders` link opens the Orders report for that product
-- `Category` link opens the Single Category report for that category
+- `Category` link opens the Single category report for that category